 What role does gender play?

-Historically human trafficking has focused on women and children, and primarily on women who are forced into sex work.
-At the end of 1990s however, cases of men being trafficked were surfacing in Italy and Netherlands.
-Since the beginning of the 2000s there has been a radical change in the study and monitoring of human trafficking as it became apparent that men can also be victims of trafficking, and that human trafficking is not synonymous with sex trafficking, but rather involves several other areas of exploitation.
+Historically human trafficking has focused on women and children and primarily on women forced into sex work.
+However, at the end of the 1990s, cases of men being trafficked were surfacing in Italy and Netherlands.
+Since the beginning of the 2000s, there has been a radical change in the study and monitoring of human trafficking.
+It became apparent that men can also be victims of trafficking and that human trafficking is not synonymous with sex trafficking but involves several other areas of exploitation.

-We are witnessing the increase in the numbers of men we encounter here in Denmark, however the process of formal identification is even more challenging with men because of culture and tradition.
-In most cultures all across the world, boys are taught that admitting vulnerability, showing emotion, and asking for assistance are ‘bad’, ‘unmasculine’ and show weakness.
-As such, the vast majority of the men we meet in trafficking environments are not represented in the data: the UNODC has ‘detected’ a total of 63,251 victims of human trafficking in 106 countries and territories between 2012 and 2014.
+We are witnessing an increase of detected men in the number of HopeNow cases in Denmark.
+However, formal identification is even more challenging for men because of culture and tradition.
+In most cultures worldwide, boys are taught that admitting vulnerability, showing emotion, and asking for assistance is ‘bad’, ‘unmasculine’, and weakness.